-Through the ClubGRANTS program Kingsgrove RSL Club has enabled schools & sporting clubs to provide for student scholarships, purchase of prizes and gifts for raffles, and cover venue hire fees for award and presentation nights.
+Through the ClubGRANTS program, Kingsgrove RSL Club has enabled schools & sporting clubs to provide for student scholarships, purchase prizes and gifts for raffles, and cover venue hire fees for award and presentation nights.
 Kingsgrove RSL Club has also been able to sponsor local community groups and charities, with the funding going toward health services, welfare services, establish civic programs, purchasing apparel, equipment and cover venue hire fees for events and activities for the community.

 The ClubGRANTS scheme is designed for registered clubs in NSW to contribute to the provision of services for the local communities.

 Kingsgrove RSL are always on the lookout for local recipients that meet the criteria of the ClubGRANTS funding program, Applicants interested in applying can visit the Bayside City Grants & Donations Program or the ClubsGRANTS website directly.
 Each grant is assessed for suitability for funding by the local committee before they are presented to our club board for approval and funding